brownrw8/great-big-example-application/README.md

 that energy instead into improving what already exists.
 To this end I have made, over the course of the past 4 years, [the world's biggest, most detailed database of web technology selling points](https://goo.gl/yp2YgJ) so things could be compared easily in broad daylight without the hype and selective disclosure of a typical product/project sales page.
 Use it to determine what's best.
-Then help make it better.
+Then help make that thing better.
 See [below](https://github.com/dancancro/great-big-example-application#demonstrations-features-and-selling-points) for a sample slice of it.